The most high profile dress code discrimination cases

 Ruth alleged that she was made to wear items of uniform that sexualised her appearance or enhanced her sexuality, leaving her feeling dehumanised and humiliated.
 She reported that cabin crew were forced to re-apply make-up, avoid wearing ‘frumpy’ cardigans and flatten their hair in order to appear sexier.

-You do not have to put up with sex discrimination or sexual harassment in relation to what you wear or otherwise at work – whatever the nature of the sex discrimination you feel you have experienced, our expert lawyers can give you legal advice.
+You do not have to put up with or sexual harassment in relation to what you wear or otherwise at work – whatever the nature of the sex discrimination you feel you have experienced, our expert lawyers can give you legal advice.